 We talk about this a lot at DailyFX, and there is a reason for it: It’s important!

 One of the main premises of our price action education is that future prices are unpredictable, and as such, there is no such thing as a ‘holy grail’ or ‘can’t lose’ strategy.
-In the Traits of Successful Traders, The Number One Mistake that Forex Traders Make was found to be sloppy risk-reward ratios.

 By adding a stop and limit, and letting the trade work – the trader eliminates the possibility of making a knee-jerk reaction that they may end up regretting.
 It also enforces a favorable risk-reward ratio, and puts traders in the most promising spot to avoid the number one mistake that Forex traders make.